 Isfahan is the most important and beautiful tourist destination for all travelers.
-This beautiful historic city with the most beautiful architectural monuments and hospitable people grabs the heart of the tourist.
-So a trip to Iran without Isfahan would not be complete.
+This beautiful historic city with the most beautiful architectural monuments and hospitable people grabs the hearts of the tourists.
+So trip to Iran without Isfahan would not be complete.
 The beauty of Isfahan is not limited to its historical monuments.
-The local culture - artworks - crafts - souvenirs and fine restaurants with traditional and international cuisine will have you to stay for many days.
+The local culture, artworks, crafts, souvenirs, and fine restaurants with traditional and international cuisine will have you stay for many days.

 The first-day itinerary, as previously mentioned.